-BUSN 350.
-ENTREPRENEURIAL FAMILY FIRMS4 A study of the management, ownership, and life-cycle of entrepreneurial family-owned firms as well as the career and interpersonal issues of those family and non-family stakeholders involved in family-owned companies.
-Topics addressed include: working for a family business in the role of a non-family member; working indirectly for a family firm as a consultant, banker, CPA or attorney; and the responsibilities of ownership.
-BUSN 380S.
-SOCIAL RESPONSIBILITY OF BUSINESS Prerequisite: BUSN 223.
-A study of the social role and responsibility of business considering both the internal and external environments of the firm.
-Evaluation of the social responsibility of the firm to the consumer, the employee, and the management.
-Coverage of the values evidenced by the management of modern business.
-Spring.
-BUSN 395,396.
-SELECTED TOPICS Prerequisite: Consent of instructor.
-A detailed study of an area of business not normally covered in regular business courses.
-On demand.
-BUSN 400.
-INTERNSHIP IN BUSINESS ADMINISTRATION4 Corequisite: CA 250.
-Restricted to business majors.
-Designed to provide an opportunity for students to expand their theoretical knowledge and practical application of administrative principles by first-hand experience in various public and private agencies.
-May be repeated once for credit.
-Consent of the instructor necessary before registering.
-This course satisfies Career component of Trek.
-BUSN 421.
-OPERATIONS MANAGEMENT Prerequisites: ECON 204.
-This course will cover the topics of quantitative decision-making theories, linear programming, logistics, work design, work teams, and material planning.
-Emphasis will be on contemporary policies and approaches to total quality management (TQM).
-BUSN 473.
-SENIOR SEMINAR IN POLICY AND STRATEGY Prerequisites: Senior standing, BUSN 223, BUSN 321W, BUSN 346, and FIN 325.
-A study of the theory and practice of strategic management, this capstone course integrates the student's previous study in business, economics, accounting and finance.
-Spring.
-BUSN 491-496.
-INDEPENDENT STUDY1-8 A reading and research course open to seniors by invitation.
+COUNCE DESCRIPTIONS (FIN)

 FIN 201.
+CONSUMER FINANCE4

-CONSUMER FINANCE4 This practical course is open to all students and is designed to help students arrange their personal financial affairs.
+This practical course is open to all students and is designed to help students arrange their personal financial affairs.
 The major topics include Financial Planning, Managing Your Money, Insurance Protection, Managing Investments, and Life Cycle Issues.
 Students will learn to budget disposable income in order to purchase autos, buy a home, construct a portfolio with a broker, select insurance, and plan for retirement.

 FIN 325.
+CORPORATE FINANCE4

-CORPORATE FINANCE Prerequisite: ACCT 203.
+Prerequisite: ACCT 203.
 An introduction to the theory and practice of managing organizational resources.
-Emphasis placed on making and evaluating financial and investment decisions.
+Emphasis is placed on making and evaluating financial and investment decisions.
 Topics covered include: time value of money, risk and return relationships, capital budgeting, capital structure, financial statement analysis, and security valuation.
 Fall.

-FIN 350.
-PRINCIPLES OF RISK AND REAL ESTATE This survey course introduces different methods of addressing personal and business risks with insurance.
-Students study the hazards underlying property ownership and available risk reduction alternatives provided through multiple line insurance and corporate suretyship.
-The course also presents important investment, financing and tax concepts for property owners and investors.
-Tax planning for real estate ownership, closing costs and alternative financing are introduced.
+FIN 355.
+PRINCIPLES OF REAL ESTATE4

+Real Estate studied from a value perspective.
+Presents important investment, financing, and tax concepts for property owners and investors.
+Tax planning for real estate ownership, closing costs, and alternative financing are introduced.
 The study of mortgage financing, including sources of financing, mortgage instruments, the secondary mortgage market, and mortgage calculations is surveyed for personal and commercial property ownership.
+Even years.

-Spring FIN 426.
-INVESTMENTS4 Prerequisite: ACCT 204, ECON 204, and FIN 325.
+FIN 426.
+INVESTMENTS4

+Prerequisite: ACCT 204, ECON 204, and FIN 325.
 A study of the principles and problems determining sound investment policy.
 Topics include the capital asset pricing model, arbitrage pricing theory, efficient market hypothesis, and the option pricing model.
 A major component of the course involves analysis of the risk-return trade-off necessary to pursue efficient diversification of a portfolio using asset allocation.
 Fall.

 FIN 460.
-ADVANCED INVESTMENT THEORY AND ANALYSIS Prerequisites: FIN 325, FIN 426.
+ADVANCED INVESTMENT THEORY AND ANALYSIS4

+Prerequisites: FIN 325, FIN 426.
 An advanced course examining investment theory and management.
 Emphasis is placed on the practical application of recent academic research to the dynamic global investment environment.
 The course requires the students to work as a team to manage the Frost School of Business Student Managed Investment Fund and present the results of investment analysis to the SMIF Advisory Board.
 Spring.

 FIN 491-496.
+INDEPENDENT STUDY

+FIN 491-496.
+INDEPENDENT STUDY1-8

-INDEPENDENT STUDY Prerequisites: Junior standing and consent of the instructor based on adequate preparation in finance, business, economics, and accounting.
+Prerequisites: Junior standing and consent of the instructor based on adequate preparation in finance, business, economics, and accounting.
 Research topics are jointly selected by the instructor and the student.
-A written research report and an oral presentation at the Centenary College Student Research Forum.
+A written research report and an oral presentation at the Centenary College Student Research Forum are required.